 About

-The Victorian Planning Authority (VPA) is a State Government statutory authority that reports to the Minister for Planning.
+The Victorian Planning Authority (VPA) is a State Government statutory authority within the Department of Transport and Planning that reports to the Minister for Planning.

 Victoria is growing, with a projected population of up to 10 million people by 2050.